Certificate of Training in Pediatric Malnutrition

 Detecting Pediatric Malnutrition: Tools For Screening & Criteria For Diagnosing

-In this course, Patricia Becker, MS, RDN, CSP, CNSC, FAND, Melinda White, PhD, GRAD DIP NUTR&DIET, BSC, APD, and Maree Ferguson, MBA, PhD, RDN, FAND, will review the goals, purpose and definition of the pediatric malnutrition indicators; identify their implications on the diagnosis of pediatric malnutrition; and understand how to implement pediatric malnutrition screening and rescreening tools.
+In this course, Patricia Becker, MS, RDN, CSP, CNSC, FAND and Melinda White, PhD, GRAD DIP NUTR&DIET, BSC, APD will review the goals, purpose, and definition of the pediatric malnutrition indicators as defined by ASPEN and AND; utilize the malnutrition indicators and identify their implications on the diagnosis of pediatric malnutrition; and discuss how to implement pediatric malnutrition screening and rescreening tools.

 CLOSE